The Ranckine family history stretches back to the clans of the Dalriadan kingdom on the sea-swept Hebrides

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations

 .
 In various documents Ranckine has been spelled Rankin, Ranken, Ranking, Rankene, Rankine and others.

 Early Notables of the Ranckine family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckine Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckine family to Ireland

 Some of the Ranckine family moved to Ireland